 - As we flex our independent judgement, we become more questioning of authority

 - As we learn to listen well, we hear with less naivety and more perspicacity.

 Soft skills are likely to turn us into people who see injustice and dare to speak out about it; who follow others less willingly; who are self-motivated; who expect integrity from leaders; who have the maturity to anticipate resistance to change and the resilience to take it on.

 Soft-skilled people are not always nice!

-The most successful leaders now (and those we work with at Barrier Breakers – so no nooses here!) are aware of the other side of soft skills, and aren’t deterred by it.
+The best leaders (and those we work with at Barrier Breakers – so no nooses here!) are aware of soft skills’ other side and aren’t deterred by it.

-They know that by developing soft skills and releasing the best in their people they’ll get the best for their organisation.
+They know that developing soft skills and releasing the best in their people will get the best for their organisation.

 And they know that soft isn’t always nice!

 Would you like to build up your organisation’s soft skills – and boost employee engagement, performance, and the bottom line?